Saad11009/sales-data-cleaning-sql/README.md

 # Sales Data Cleaning in SQL

-An end-to-end SQL data cleaning and validation project demonstrating:
+An **end-to-end SQL data cleaning and validation project** demonstrating:

 - Column-level data profiling
 - Rule-based data standardisation
 - Cross-table integrity checks
 - Business-aligned data quality validation

 applied to a real-world retail sales dataset.

-This project is structured as a portfolio-grade SQL case study, emphasising reproducibility, transparency, and analytical trust.

----
-# Sales Data Cleaning in SQL

-An end-to-end SQL data cleaning and validation project demonstrating:

-- Column-level data profiling
-- Rule-based data standardisation
-- Cross-table integrity checks
-- Business-aligned data quality validation

-applied to a real-world retail sales dataset.

-This project is structured as a portfolio-grade SQL case study, emphasising reproducibility, transparency, and analytical trust.
+This project is structured as a **portfolio-grade SQL case study**, emphasising reproducibility, transparency, and analytical trust.

 ---